Sarah Connor (Terminator): Terminator 2: Judgment Day (1991)

 Sarah only seemed to confirm the judgment of psychiatrists by committing acts of violence against hospital staff.
 She tries to escape multiple times; during her final escape attempt, Sarah encounters two Terminator models; the T-1000 (Robert Patrick), a liquid metal android sent back to kill her son, and the Model 101 (Schwarzenegger) that was sent back by John's future self (Michael Edwards) to protect them.
 When the Model 101 (or T-800) comes to the hospital ward with John, she flees in terror and is almost captured by the hospital staff, but she goes with the android who tells her "come with me if you want to live."
 They escape in a police car after knocking the driver unconscious.
 Sarah finds it nearly impossible to accept that the Model 101 is benevolent; throughout the film she remains hostile towards it.
 John develops a bond with it, resembling a father-son relationship.
-In the director's cut of the movie, Sarah has an opportunity to destroy the machine's CPU.
+In the director's cut of the film, Sarah has an opportunity to destroy the machine's CPU.
 She nearly does so but John persuades her that they will need its help.

-After another violent vision about herself and families in a park getting wiped out by Judgment Day, Sarah tries to murder Miles Dyson (Joe Morton), a computer researcher who works at Cyberdyne Systems and is destined to build the microprocessor that will become Skynet.
-In doing this, she becomes similar to the Terminator itself.
-However, she finds she cannot kill Dyson in front of his family.
-Shortly afterwards, John and the Model 101 arrive; with Dyson's help, they and Sarah destroy all of his research and steal the remains of the first Terminator from the Cyberdyne lab.
+After another horrific nightmare about Judgment Day, Sarah decides to hunt down Miles Dyson (Joe Morton), a computer researcher who works at Cyberdyne Systems and is destined to build the microprocessor that will become Skynet.
+However, she cannot bring herself to kill a person, realizing that doing so would make her no better than a Terminator herself.
+Shortly afterwards, John and the Model 101 arrive; with Dyson's help, they destroy all of his research and steal the remains of the first Terminator from the Cyberdyne lab.
 After the T-1000 is defeated, the Model 101 lets Sarah lower it into a vat of molten steel to destroy it, despite John's protests.
 Sarah finally gains respect for the Model 101 and offers her hand in friendship before its final sacrifice.
 Because of this event, Sarah looks to the future with renewed hope.